tabletseeker/pod-buildah/README.md

     <img src="https://i.postimg.cc/ZKhhLdXs/8b.png" width="85%" height="85%">

 * Any other exit code is marked with a grey, blinking bar.
-When a container's main process exits and the container stops, it will inherently exit all `podman exec` (tmux) commands attached to it with `Code 137`.
+When a container's main process exits and the container stops, it will inherently exit all `podman exec` (tmux) commands attached to it with non-zero exit codes, such as`Code 137`.
   * Container linux_kernel stops because main process finished

     <img src="https://i.postimg.cc/TPHSjnw6/42.png" width="85%" height="85%">